Sushma Joshi: Career

-Awards

-Joshi received a writer fellowship to attend the Bread Loaf Writers' Conference in 2000.
-In 2005, she received a research and writing fellowship from the MacArthur Foundation.
-She was awarded a residency at the Bellagio Center, sponsored by the Rockefeller Foundation, in Bellagio, Italy, in 2006.
-Joshi was a featured writer at the Ubud Writers and Readers Festival in 2009.
-In 2011, she was an Asia fellow and traveled to Thailand and Burma to do research on a book about Nepali migrants, with support from the Asian Scholarship Foundation.
-She has also received fellowships from the Toyota Foundation, the Ludwig Vogelstein Foundation, as well as a seed fund from the Hubert Bals Fund in the Netherlands.

-Joshi was a jury member of the Indigenous Film Festival in Nepal in 2009.
-She was also a member of a three-judge panel for the film competition on global warming sponsored by the British Council and Department for International Development in Kathmandu in 2010.

 Plays

 Her play, I Killed My Best Friend's Father, about two teenagers who survive the civil conflict in Nepal, was stage-read at the Arcola Theatre in London as part of the Kali TalkBack Festival on December 8, 2012.

 Film

 Sound of Silence (1997) was screened at the New Asian Currents at the Yamagata Documentary Film Festival.

-"Water" (2000) part of a series of documentaries on water from seven countries produced by IRC Netherlands and Ton Schouten Productions, was screened on the Q and A with Riz Khan on CNN International, and the UN World Water Forum in Kyoto.
-WATER has also been screened at Columbia University's Southern Asia Institute, Flickerfest Film Festival in Sydney, Vancouver Nepali Film Festival, Himalayan Film Festival in London, and other venues.

 The Escape (2006), a short fiction film about a teacher targeted by rebels, was shot at the New York Film Academy in Paris, and was accepted to the Berlinale Talent Campus in 2007.

-"Supportive Men" (2014) shows young men starting a movement for gender equality by sharing housework and cooking in a Dalit community in Southern Nepal.
-The film was made for CARE Nepal, Norway, Austria and USA.

-In 2014, Joshi also consulted and researched for the script of "Singha Durbar," a fictional TV series featuring a female prime minister, produced by Search for Common Ground and funded by USAID.

 Art

 "The Quake", about the artist's survival after being buried in the 2015 Nepal earthquake, was exhibited at the World Bank in Washington DC as part of the 2020 Art of Resilience exhibition.

 In 2004, Joshi had a solo exhibit "Blue Nepal" at Gallery Nine in Kathmandu.
 The exhibit was of 26 figurative paintings depicting the state of Nepal during the civil conflict.

 Joshi's multimedia installation titled Jumla: A cyberphoto installation was accepted to the Eighth International Symposium on Electronic Art, or ISEA97 at the Art Institute of Chicago in 1997.